 I’ve dedicated this whole page to discussing our food system because it is a microcosm of why we find ourselves in a metacrisis.
 No one can defend the ethics of factory farming — it is a total abomination in every imaginable way and most of us know this.

 But it persists primarily because of momentum.
 There’s now so much money and convenience and narrative and habit attached to this way of doing things, it’s very difficult to tap the breaks and reimagine the entire system.
-Coupled with the barrage of anxiety inducing news headlines and the normal challenges of life, it’s easier to just keep things on auto-pilot.
+Coupled with the barrage of anxiety inducing news headlines and the normal challenges of life, it’s easier to just keep things on auto pilot.

 The bottom line is that none of us are bystanders.
 We are all active participants in creating demand and shaping these systems.
 The supply will only stop when the demand stops, and that’s something within each of our control.
-Every product we buy is a vote for the kind of world we want to live in.
+Every product we buy (or don’t buy) is a vote for the kind of world we want to live in.

 “We don’t need a few people doing veganism perfectly.
 We need billions of people doing veganism imperfectly.” - Brandi Dupre

-For non-vegans:
+For not-yet-vegans:

 For vegans: